 A Bookmark is a set of bytes in a file that are marked as having special significance.
 There are two types of bookmarks in 010 Editor: Quick Bookmarks and Advanced Bookmarks.
 A Quick Bookmark just marks a position at a particular byte but an Advanced Bookmark may be given a name and may be interpreted as any of the standard data types or data types defined in a Binary Template.
 All bookmarks are persistent, meaning that created bookmarks will still exist after exiting and restarting 010 Editor.
 The bookmarks for the current file will be displayed in the Bookmarks tab (see Using the Inspector).

 Adding Quick Bookmarks

 Quick bookmarks provide an easy way to mark an important position or range in a file.
-To set a quick bookmark, move the cursor to the position to mark or make a selection and then press Ctrl+F2 or click the 'Search > Toggle Bookmark' menu option.
+To set a quick bookmark, move the caret to the position to mark or make a selection and then press Ctrl+F2 or click the 'Search > Toggle Bookmark' menu option.
 The marked byte or selection will be displayed in a different color which is controlled by the Bookmarks color in the Theme/Color Options dialog.
 To move the cursor to a bookmark, press the F2 or Shift+F2 keys (see the Searching for Bookmarks section below for more information).
-To remove a bookmark move the cursor to the bookmark you want to delete and press Ctrl+F2 or click the 'Search > Toggle Bookmark' menu option again (see the Removing Bookmarks section below for more information).
+To remove a bookmark move the caret to the bookmark you want to delete and press Ctrl+F2 or click the 'Search > Toggle Bookmark' menu option again (see the Removing Bookmarks section below for more information).

 Adding Advanced Bookmarks